10-3-pursuit/project-budget-app-reboot/README.md

 npm i react-router-dom@6.2.1
 ```

-But please be mindful as to how you render and toggle components on the page if you do not use Router.
+Please be mindful as to how you render and toggle components on the page if you do not use Router.
 Keep User Experience in mind.

+**Spec:**

+1. How you name the components is up to you but all component file names should be capitalized and end in `.jsx`.
 1. All pages should include the same navigation bar, which includes the name of the application and a button to create a new resource.
 1. You should have an Index page that presents all of the resources in your database table.
 1. After clicking on a single resource, you should be brought to a Show page which includes more detailed information about the specific resource.